 This light, kettle-soured wit beer, made in collaboration with Breakside Brewery, showcased Country Malt’s new Wint Malt.
 While wheat malt and oats provided the body, the addition of green tea, citrus peel and chamomile created a flavor profile that awakens all the senses.

 #PDXNOW Street Steamin’ Common

-An uncommonly produced California Common–type hybrid lager beer, Base Camp’s Street Steamin’ Common is assertively fruity from an aggressive fermentation regimen with house lager yeast and firmly malty from Great Western’s Full Pint and P-50 malts.
+An uncommonly produced California Common–type hybrid lager beer, Base Camp’s Street Steamin’ Common was assertively fruity from an aggressive fermentation regimen with house lager yeast and firmly malty from Great Western’s Full Pint and P-50 malts.
 Its historical hop complexity comes from Northern Brewers and Summits in the whirlpool and Willamettes added in the dry hop.
 To add a Portland spin, some of the brew was cooled overnight in an open fermentation vessel which was moved the following morning — with primary fermentation already rocking and rolling — to Culmination Brewing, where it was topped off with their #PDXNOW brew.
 This open, collaborative fermentation was then blended back into each of the two beers, adding extra fruity notes.

 Cascadia Uncommon #PDXNOW

 A Cascadian twist on a California Common.
-Pilsner and the new sacchra-caramel malts lend the backbone to Northern Brewer, Summit and Willamette hops.
+Pilsner and the new sacchra-caramel malts lent the backbone to Northern Brewer, Summit and Willamette hops.
 We then open-fermented in both Base Camp and Culmination (and the roads in-between) with the Base Camp house lager yeast with warm temps for those classic fruity CC esters.